Frequently Asked Questions

 24. Do we need to speak Spanish?

 This is not a necessity however this will make your trip more interesting if you learn a few basics.
-In a Baja Amigos caravan you have the option of learning some basic words and simple phrases such as Please, Thank You, Where is the: bathroom, bank, beach etc., How much is, Beer, Wine, your favourite drink, etc. The Baja Camping book provided by Baja Amigos will have road signs in the back for you to refer to.
-You will find that written Spanish is quite easy to figure out.
+In a Baja Amigos caravan you will be introduced to some basic words and simple phrases such as Please, Thank You, Where is the: bathroom, bank, beach etc., How much is, Beer, Wine, your favourite drink, etc. You will find that written Spanish is quite easy to figure out.
 Have fun with it!
 Mexicans really appreciate it when you try!!

 We hope that this has answered most of your questions…if not please feel free to contact us for more information.